Important information on U.S. Prohibitions on Iran and Crimea

 We at the SCA care deeply about providing high quality coffee education, events, and research to local coffee communities around the world.
 As an international association, we have an obligation to our members to ensure our organization operates within the law.

-U.S. law requires us to comply with a variety of U.S. sanctions and regulations which prohibit SCA and anyone representing SCA or our products from providing member services, such as benefits, news updates, and education courses or certifications to people or businesses operating within certain countries and regions.
+Current U.S. law requires us to comply with a variety of U.S. sanctions and regulations which prohibit SCA and anyone representing SCA or our products from providing member services, such as benefits, news updates, competitions, and education courses or certifications to people or businesses operating within certain countries and regions.
 This currently includes Iran and Crimea.

 The SCA is a US-based nonprofit organization, exempt from tax under IRC 501(c)(6) and organized under the laws of California as a mutual benefit corporation, and therefore subject to the laws of the United States Government.

-This means that Authorized SCA Trainers (ASTs) and other SCA representatives cannot provide a training course to someone who usually lives in Iran or Crimea.
-It also means that SCA staff and anyone representing the SCA cannot travel to Iran or Crimea to run an SCA course.
-However, if a customer is of Iranian or Crimean origin but usually resides in another country, then they are able to take an SCA course and receive an SCA certificate.
+This means that the SCA, Authorized SCA Trainers (ASTs), and other SCA representatives cannot provide any services— including events, training, and membership— to someone who usually lives in Iran or Crimea.
+It also means that SCA staff and anyone representing the SCA cannot travel to Iran or Crimea to provided SCA services.
+However, if a customer is of Iranian or Crimean origin but usually resides in another country, then they are able to receive SCA services, like SCA courses and certificates.

 The leadership of the SCA and WCE submitted an application for exemptions to the sanctions from the relevant government agencies, and those requests were unfortunately denied.
 We will continue to seek opportunities for licensure and sanction exemptions, as the environment is constantly evolving.
 There are serious legal consequences for companies and organizations that break this law that include fines and incarceration so we must take these prohibitions very seriously.

 Has the SCA Banned People from Iran and Crimea?